srasto12/clab3_testing_srasto12/Readme.md

 c) **testOneBaseAnyPow":** 1^anything = 1.
 d) **testNegativeBaseEvenPow:** Negative base with even power → positive result.
 e) **testNegativeBaseOddPow:** Negative base with odd power → negative result.

+## Additional Test Cases:
+a) **testMainWithValidArguments:** Tests the main() method with valid arguments (e.g., "54", "13", "34") to ensure the program runs as expected without exceptions.
+b) **testMainWithInvalidArguments:** Tests the main() method with invalid arguments (e.g., "54", "thirteen") and verifies that a NumberFormatException is thrown when non-numeric input is encountered.